rmatzke1/csca-5028-final-project/README.md

 ### Run Configurations

-Several run configurations will be created to run the various applications.
+Several run configurations will be created to run the various applications locally.
 Note that before creating the run configurations, you may need to add the Python interpreter for each virtual environment to the project.
 This can be done in File -> Settings -> Project -> Python Interpreter.